fstarnaud/TruckDevil/README.md

 ### Hardware:

-The CAN transciever in use is the Macchina M2 ([Under-the-Dash](https://www.macchina.cc/catalog/m2-boards/m2-under-dash)).
+The CAN transceiver in use is the Macchina M2 ([Under-the-Dash](https://www.macchina.cc/catalog/m2-boards/m2-under-dash)).

 A USB-A to Micro B Cable will be required to connect to the M2 with a laptop.